Hunger and poverty affect far too many Americans. Here are the latest numbers from USDA’s Household Food Security in the

 - PA Legislative Hunger Caucus site includes the PA Blueprint to End Hunger and information on the Capitol Hunger Garden

-- The Greater Pittsburgh Food Bank offers a series of handouts on the Economic Cost of Hunger, Senior Hunger, Child Hunger, and Impact of Hunger on Health.
+- The Greater Pittsburgh Food Bank offers a series of fact sheets on the Economic Cost of Hunger, Senior Hunger, Child Hunger, and Impact of Hunger on Health.

 Congregational Hunger Ministries